 - Find the posterior superior iliac spine, on both sides

 - Imagine a line between the two – this is called Tuffier’s line.

 - Find the spinous process that lies on this line.
-This is roughly usually about L3!
-Palpate into the space below this spinous process.
-This is the site at which you are going to enter the CSF!Lower than this too low!
+This is roughly usually about L3.
+Palpate into the space below this spinous process (L3/L4).
+You may also wish to palpate the other spinous processes to confirm this is indeed the L3/L4 location.

 - Raise a bleb on the skin, then go in slightly deeper, and use the rest of the solution